jpaulm/javafbp/README.md

 **`resourcekit` is now in the hierarchy, as of version v4.0.1** .

-For running any of the examples use the following command:
+For running any of the examples `cd` to your `javafbp` folder, and use the following command:

-    java -cp build/libs/javafbp-x.x.x.jar com.jpmorrsn.fbp.resourcekit.examples.networks.<Class name of the network>
+    java -cp build/libs/javafbp-x.x.x.jar com.jpaulmorrison.fbp.resourcekit.examples.networks.<Class name of the network>

+use `jpaulmorrison` if version is 4.1.0 or later.

 For example:

-    java -cp build/libs/javafbp-x.x.x.jar com.jpmorrsn.fbp.resourcekit.examples.networks.TestIPCounting
+    java -cp build/libs/javafbp-x.x.x.jar com.jpaulmorrison.fbp.resourcekit.examples.networks.TestIPCounting

-To run one of your own classes, add `.;` in front of `build`, and make sure your current directory is set to the one containing the highest qualification level in the chosen package.
+To run one of your own classes, add `.;` in front of `build/`, and make sure your current directory is set to the one containing the highest qualification level in the chosen package.

 Building/viewing Component Attributes List
 --------